ngjuliann/blog/_posts/2018-03-30-Audio Visual Essay.md

 ![Church](/assets/images/blogs/CIU210/Peace.png)

 The video starts with a religious leader telling two opposing communities to make peace with one another.
 The way this scene was set up, it denotes that there is a clear distinction between both sides.
 On the left side is a community that is dressed in red with yellow accents.
 On the right side is a community that is dressed in a futuristic, all white.
 The crosses, candles, and black hooded people in the scene connote that this is a religious place.
 A church in modern day is known to be a place of peace.
 The same ideology is used here.
 When the religious leader tells both parties to make peace with each other, it implies that they are up against each other.
+> I don't wanna fight right now

+These are the first few words of the song and it support that idea.

 <figure class="half">
     <a href="/assets/images/blogs/CIU210/Red.png"><img src="/assets/images/blogs/CIU210/Red.png"></a>